-1.2.2.3 Service
+1.2.2.2 Service

-Inmarsat has designed and deployed a Mobile Satellite Service (MSS) system with integrated complementary ground components (CGCs) in its portion of the MSS 2 GHz, namely: 1980 MHz to 1995 MHz [U/L] and 2170 MHz to 2185 MHz [D/L].
+Inmarsat has designed and deployed an MSS system with integrated CGCs in its portion of the 2 GHz MSS band, namely: 1980 MHz to 1995 MHz [U/L] and 2170 MHz to 2185 MHz [D/L].
 Through its MSS system, Inmarsat provides connectivity solutions to European airlines on a European-wide basis.
 The airlines primarily use this to offer In-Flight Connectivity (IFC) to passengers flying within Europe and beyond.